Capitalizzazione degli interessi: il rigore formale della Cassazione sulla pattuizione scritta

 January 6 2026

-By Judgment No. 27460 of 14 October 2025, the Court of Cassation has reaffirmed the invalidity of bank anatocism(compounding of interest) and the strict requirements for the validity of interest compounding in contracts executed prior to 2000 in the absence of a specific written agreement.
+By Judgment No. 27460 of 14 October 2025, the Supreme Court has reaffirmed the invalidity of bank anatocism(compounding of interest) and the strict requirements for the validity of interest compounding in contracts executed prior to 2000 in the absence of a specific written agreement.
 The ruling establishes that banks may not rely on the unilateral modification of contractual terms to introduce periodic compounding, as such a modification is inherently detrimental compared to the nullity of previous clauses.

 Furthermore, the decision addresses the complex issue of the ten-year statute of limitations (prescrizione decennale) in actions for the restitution of undue payments (ripetizione di indebito), placing the burden of proof on the credit institution to demonstrate the "solutary" (payment) nature of the contested remittances.